Plant Epigenetics Unit (Hidetoshi Saze)

 Epigenetic Regulation of Gene Activity and Trans-generational Inheritance of Epigenetic Memory

 Genetic information on genomic DNA is faithfully replicated and transmitted to the two daughter cells through mitosis.
-However, for differential expression of genes in various cell lineages during development, or for prompt responses to environmental stimuli, organisms further utilize epigenetic mechanisms that generate additional layers of heritable information on chromosome.
+However, for differential expression of genes in various cell lineages during development, or for prompt responses to environmental stimuli, organisms further utilize epigenetic mechanisms that generate additional layers of heritable information on chromosomes.
 Inheritance of the epigenetic information is mediated by modifications of chromatin, including DNA cytosine methylation, post-translational modifications of the core histone proteins and production of small RNA molecules.
 The epigenetic modifications can mediate both short-term (mitotic) and long-term (meiotic) transmission of active or inactive state of chromatin without changing the primary DNA sequence.
 Importantly, the epigenetic marks are heritable but potentially reversible, which therefore allow dynamic regulation of gene activities in response to surrounding environmental changes.

 Plants offer ideal model systems for the studies of general epigenetic mechanisms and epigenetic inheritance of phenotypic variations.
-For instance, many epigenetic modifying factors found in other organisms are evolutionally conserved in plants.
+For instance, many epigenetic modifying factors found in other organisms are evolutionarily conserved in plants.
 Moreover, detailed profiles of genome-wide gene expression and epigenetic states of the genome (epigenome) in various environmental conditions are now available for the model plants such as Arabidopsis and rice.
-By taking both genetics and genomics approach, we will explore the molecular mechanisms of epigenetic regulation of gene activity and trans-generational inheritance of epigenetic memory in plants.
+By taking both genetics and genomics approaches, we will explore the molecular mechanisms of epigenetic regulation of gene activity and trans-generational inheritance of epigenetic memory in plants.

 By using the model plant Arabidopsis and other plant systems, we will address following key questions in epigenetics: